wrex/rexs.tips/content/en/guitar/Fundamentals/notes/finding-notes/index.md

 Put them together and you've got most of the sequence: B E A D G C F.

 That's just seven notes, though.
-The complete cycle of fourths includes flatted versions of the first five notes: B E A D G C F B&flat; E&flat; A&flat; D&flat; G&flat;, in that order, and then continues around to B again.
+The complete cycle of fourths includes flatted versions of the first five notes: B E A D G C F B&flat; E&flat; A&flat; D&flat;
+G&flat;, in that order.
+It then continues back around to B again.

 I'll cover this later when we discuss the [cycle of fourths](#TODO) in detail, but it's good to visualize this sequence as the numbers on a clock face.
 Start with the B at the 7 o\'clock position, and the C at the top.
 Like this:

 {{< figproc "fourths-clock" Resize "400x" >}}{{< /figproc >}}